Adopting a Cat

 Our cats are located at a private boarding facility near Norwich.
-If you are interested in adopting a cat from us please either call 0303 040 1565 between 10am and 4pm Monday to Friday or complete an online enquiry form and one of our Animal Care Team will contact you.
-All of our viewings are by appointment only.
-Same day appointments are sometimes available.
-To see regular updates on our cats with new photos added frequently, why not join our Facebook page.
+If you are interested in adopting a cat from us please complete an online enquiry form and one of our Animal Welfare Team will contact you.
+Please note, all of our viewings are by appointment only as we have no animals on site.

 We charge a minimum adoption fee for our cats, payable by cash or credit/debit card at the adoption appointment: